zhuaa/CS784_proj_implement/README.md

 ```
 python3 test_all.py
 ```
-Furthermore, you can specify our own ranking function by following the above procedure.
+Furthermore, you can specify your own ranking function by following the above procedure.